RainbowwPhoenixx/witas/doc/tool_usage.md

 Similar to the trace, you can adjust the click indicator's distance and size to fit the situation.

-### Config options
-The config options are still under construction

 ## Script format
 A script is split in two sections: the header and the actual inputs.